zostay/raku-DOM-Tiny/README.md

 E#myid
 ------

-An E element with ID equal to "myid".
+An E element with an "id" attribute equal to "myid".
+Basically, a shorthand for `E[id=foo]`.

     my $foo = $dom.at('div#foo');